haoxuhao/haoxuhao.github.io/other/markdown pagegs/index.md

 ### Crowd estimation
 <!-- **Synopsis**:  -->
-To improve the mainstream density-regression-based crowd estimation algorithm, we proposed a new learning branch to explicitly tackle the false response on the environment.
+To improve the mainstream density-regression-based crowd estimation algorithm, I proposed a new learning branch to explicitly tackle the false response on the environment.
 A new crowd estimation framework based on foreground learning was proposed to tackle the false response on the complex environment.
 See the [paper](https://ieeexplore.ieee.org/document/8865761/) for details.

 <!-- **Main work**：